gazzumatteo/DuckMa-WatchFace/README.md

 A simple and clean WatchFace wallpaper for your Rounded Android Wear ( Tested on LG G Watch R ) Download the source code and open it as an Android Studio Project.

-Download on Google Play Store<br />
+Download it on Google Play Store<br/>
 <a href="https://play.google.com/store/apps/details?id=com.duckma.watchface" target="_blank">![Download from Google Play](http://developer.android.com/images/brand/en_generic_rgb_wo_45.png)</a>

 Release Notes